 - 33.1.
 Since the EAA is fully integrated into the European System of Integrated Economic Accounts, it is based on all the concepts, definitions and demarcations of the ESA.
-These include the SOEC's Nomenclature of Economic Activities in the European Communities: the NACE.
+These include Eurostat's Nomenclature of Economic Activities in the European Communities: the NACE.
 For the EAA, the special version of the NACE for the establishment of input-output tables is used: the NACE/CLIO. - 33.2.
 The NACE/CLIO is a classification of goods and is used for the definition of the branches in the input-output tables.
-It is based on the following coding system: - the 1st digit indicates the "division" - the 2nd digit indicates the "class" - the 3rd digit indicates the "group" - the 4th digit indicates the "sub-group" - the 5th digit indicates the "heading" - the 6th and 7th digits are used to define the heading further, and make it possible to transfer to the NIMEXE (Harmonised Nomenclature for the foreign trade statistics of the EEC countries). - 34.
+It is based on the following coding system: - the 1st digit indicates the "division" - the 2nd digit indicates the "class" - the 3rd digit indicates the "group" - the 4th digit indicates the "sub-group" - the 5th digit indicates the "heading" - the 6th and 7th digits are used to define the heading further. - 34.
 The concept "branch" does not correspond to any of these groupings, being more a combination of units of homogeneous production at any level of aggregation.
 In general, however, at the lowest level the 2-digit classes form branches. - 35.1.
 In the NACE/CLIO, the branch "Products of Agriculture and Hunting" as features in the EAA is a class, numbered "01".
 The list of products which is used to define this branch (cf. Appendix I) is constructed on the same principle of sub-division illustrated above and is a part of the NACE/CLIO. - 35.2.
 It is therefore axiomatic that the definition of the branch "Products of Agriculture and Hunting" is identical in the EAA and in the input-output tables.
 Given the differing objectives of the EAA and the input-output tables, however, there are certain special features in the way in which the list of products is broken down.
 The input-output tables record total resources of goods (from domestic output and imports) and their use, while the EAA shows only domestic output of agricultural products and their use.
 This difference affects the product list to the extent that agricultural products imported from third countries and not produced within the European Community are not assigned to their natural position in the classification but form an autonomous (3-digit) group 019 within Class 01.